XpressAI/xai-component-library-template/README.md

 ```

 To use this component library, simply copy the directory / clone or submodule the repository to your working Xircuits project directory.

+## Tests
+A github action to test your workflow runs has been provided.
+Simply add the path of your workflow [here](.github/workflows/run-workflow-tests.yml#L13).